 Make a Work-Back Calendar

 Fix your date of departure, then work back.
 If you find it impossible to get everything done, adjust your departure date.
 The Hubs and I made the decision leave our comfortable Dallas abode in March and we moved to Guam by September.
 Six months was just enough time to sell everything, give notice at work, and say goodbye to our friends and family.
 Because we needed to travel to see all our family, we vacated our apartment two weeks before departure and stayed with my parents.
+If you plan on keeping your apartment or home for when you come back you should look into a property protection company such as Global Guardians.

 Once your departure date is fixed, add the following milestones in reverse chronological order: